yottaawesome/cpp17-in-detail/README.md

 ## License

-As per the book, the license for the source is Creative Commons, but it is not specified which of the CC licenses is applied, so I presume it's the basic attribution license (CC BY).
+As per the book, the license for the source is Creative Commons, but it's not specified which of the CC licenses is applied, so I presume it's the basic attribution license (CC BY).